 For the chicken

 The chicken should marinade before it is used in the gravy.
-Take a big bowl and add the yogurt, some chili powder, lemon juice and salt.
+Take a big bowl and add the yogurt, some chilli powder, lemon juice and salt.
 You can also use liquid smoke.
 Now, add the chicken pieces to the marinade, coat evenly and let it sit in the fridge for at least 1 hour.

 For the gravy

 Take a large saucepan and melt butter over medium heat.
 Now, add some ginger paste and garlic paste and stir it for a minute.
 Now, add some green chilies and garam masala to the mix and sauté for another 2 to 4 minutes.
-When done, add the tomato paste, another ½ teaspoon of garam masala, red chili powder, and salt.
+When done, add the tomato paste, another ½ teaspoon of garam masala, red chilli powder, and salt.
 Add liquid smoke if you prefer.
-Let this sauce boil and all the flavors infuse.
+Let this sauce boil and all the flavours infuse.

 Simmer while adding cream, honey, and fenugreek leaves.
 Let the sauce cook for 7 to 10 minutes unless all ingredients make a perfect, thick gravy.
 Now simply add the chicken pieces to the gravy and cook on medium-low.
 You can leave the saucepan to slow cook the gravy in another 30 to 45 minutes.
 By this time, the quantity of the gravy will reduce to half.

 Your chicken butter masala is ready.
 Serve it on a plate and garnish with cilantro.
 You should eat it with roti or naan.
 If you can’t make it, just enjoy with some flatbread.